 How to brush a dog’s teeth: A vet’s guide

 When you start brushing your dog’s teeth, make sure you choose products that are specifically made for pets.
-Human toothpaste is not intended to be swallowed, so it should never be used for a dog – your dog doesn’t know to spit it out!
-Instead, look for pet-specific toothpastes at your local pet store or online, or ask your veterinarian for a product recommendation.
-Pet toothpastes come in many flavors, so you’ll be sure to find something your dog will enjoy!
+Human toothpaste is not intended to be swallowed, so it should never be used for a dog – your dog doesn’t know how to spit it out!
+Instead, look for pet-specific toothpaste at your local pet store or online, or ask your vet for a product recommendation.
+Pet toothpaste comes in many flavors, so you’ll be sure to find something your dog will enjoy!

 Choosing a toothbrush for your dog is mostly a matter of personal preference.
 When you’re first starting out, you may find it easiest to simply put the toothpaste on your finger and use that like a toothbrush to gently scrub your dog’s teeth.